wp-plugins/kraken-image-optimizer/readme.txt

 * Optimize Image button no longer shown for incompatible media types.
 * Information about thumbnail optimization is persisted for future fun-stats page/widget.
 * Minor CSS tweaks.

+= 1.0.2.1 =
+* Fixed bug which led to kraked file not being retrieved in rare cases.
+* Increase ajax timeout for media library inline kraking to be kinder to slower WordPress blogs.